LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

   - section: Lists
     checklistList:
       - tags:
-          - All roles
+          - Copy
         title: 6.01 - Use available formatting to create lists
       - tags:
-          - All roles
+          - Copy
         title: "6.02 - Use bullet points when order does not matter, numbers when it does "
       - tags:
-          - All roles
+          - Copy
         title: "6.03 - Avoid using bullet points when they do not fit "
       - tags:
-          - All roles
+          - Copy
         title: 6.04 - Place a period after the last bullet point if the bullet list is an enumeration
   - section: Code & script
     checklistList:
       - tags:
-          - All roles
+          - Developer
         title: 7.01 - Follow standards
         text: >-
           Structure is everything when you present content to users with